managing the on and off season as a musician

 Engaging with the Music Community

-• Going to jam sessions to play with other musicians.
+• Attending jam sessions and collaborating with other musicians

-• Playing more lower-paid restaurant and bar gigs to keep my chops up.
+• Taking smaller restaurant or bar gigs to keep my playing sharp

 Staying Productive